SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 Create a hosted collector, following the instructions on [Configure a Hosted Collector](https://help.sumologic.com/03Send-Data/Hosted-Collectors/Configure-a-Hosted-Collector) in Sumo help.
 (If you already have a Sumo hosted collector that you want to use, skip this step.)

-Create 8 HTTP sources on the collector you created in the previous step, one for each of the Kubernetes components that report metrics in this solution:
+Create seveb HTTP sources on the collector you created in the previous step, one for each of the Kubernetes components that report metrics in this solution:
 * API server
-* cAdvisor
 * Kubelet
 * Controller Manager
 * Scheduler